kenrestivo/djdash/README.md

 # DJ Dashboard

 A Dashboard for a heavily-customized online Liquidsoap/Airtime radio station, [SPAZ radio](http://spaz.org/radio).
-It shows buffer status, listener counts, and allows chatting with listneners.
-The listener chat uses a different user interface.
+It shows buffer status, listener counts, and allows chatting with listeners.
+Listeners access the same chat via a different user interface.

 ## Configuration